-Although Stanford does not offer a Masters Degree in Public Health, we strongly encourage students to consider graduate-level training in public health as a complement to their medical education.
+Although Stanford does not offer an on-site Master of Public Health (MPH) degree, Stanford strongly encourages students to consider graduate-level training in public health as a complement to their medical education.

 Most MPH programs require that students select an area of specialization.
 These include, but are not limited to: